jay-repos/social-app-cool/README.md

 # Social App Cool
 > It's a simple social app web you can interact with our users !
->
-> You can Regiter an account to get start 🐶.
+> Regiter an account to get start 🐶.
 > Click [_here_](https://social-app-cool.web.app).